-Services that are covered for you What you must pay when you get these services This plan has a 2 day limitation at a plan hospital prior to a SNF admission Referral and/or authorization may be required.
+Services that are covered for you What you must pay when you get these services calling 1-800-MEDICARE (1-800-633-4227).
+TTY/TDD users call 1-877-486-2048.
+You can call these numbers for free, 24 hours a day, 7 days a week.
+Referral and/or authorization may be required.
 Please contact plan for details.
-Inpatient mental health care Covered services include mental health care services that require a hospital stay.
+Inpatient mental health care \$0 Copay Covered services include mental health care services that require a hospital stay.
 Our plan covers 190-day lifetime limit for inpatient services in a psychiatric hospital.
-The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital. \$75 Copay days 1-7 \$0 Copay days 8-90 Inpatient Hospital Psychiatric Referral and/or authorization may be required.
+The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
+Inpatient Hospital Psychiatric Referral and/or authorization may be required.
 Please contact plan for details.

 Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: \$0 Copay days 1-20 \$160 Copay days 21-100 Skilled Nursing Facility (SNF) Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Referral and/or authorization may be required.
+Covered services include, but are not limited to: \$0 Copay days 1 - 20 \$60 Copay days 21 - 100 Skilled Nursing Facility (SNF) Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy This plan has a 2-day limitation at a plan hospital prior to a SNF admission.
+Referral and/or authorization may be required.
 Please contact plan for details.

-Services that are covered for you What you must pay when you get these services Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
+Services that are covered for you What you must pay when you get these services Meal program The plan covers up to 14 meals for 7 days, at no cost to you.
+Meals are covered after a hospital admission stay You may contact our toll-free number 1-833-896-3761 for information and arrangements for meal delivery.
+Authorization may be required.
+Please contact plan for \$0 Copay Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
-If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral .
+If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
 A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.
-Referral may be required .
-Please contact plan for details .
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
-Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
-MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problemsolving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 Referral may be required.
 Please contact plan for details.
-There is no coinsurance, copayment, or deductible for the MDPP benefit.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.